-Beginning with the audit of 1981 and continuing through the audit of 2002, the Auditor authorized the City to contract with an independent public accounting firm for an audit of the City's finances.
-The audit of the City's financial statements for each of the years 2004 through 2016 was performed by the Auditor, the most recent of which was completed through December 31, 2016.
+Beginning with the audit of 1981 and continuing through the audit of 2003, the Auditor authorized the City to contract with an independent public accounting firm for an audit of the City's finances.
+The audit of the City's financial statements for each of the years 2004 through 2016 was performed by the Auditor.
 The City was again authorized to contract with an independent accounting firm for the audit ending December 31, 2017.
-The Independent Auditor's Report is dated June 25, 2018 and will be available upon release by the Auditor's Office.
-Copies of the full 2017 Comprehensive Annual Financial Report (CAFR) can be viewed on the City of Akron website, akronohio.gov, or obtained by writing to the Director of Finance at the address set forth in the Introductory Statement.
+The most recent Independent Auditor's Report is dated June 28, 2019 and will be available upon release by the Auditor's Office.
+Copies of the full 2018 Comprehensive Annual Financial Report (CAFR) can be viewed on the City of Akron website, akronohio.gov, or obtained by writing to the Director of Finance at the address set forth in the Introductory Statement.

-The City has issued a CAFR for each of the calendar years 1983 through 2017.
-The City's CAFR for the years 1984 through 2016, were awarded the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association of the United States and Canada (GFOA).
+The City has issued a CAFR for each of the calendar years 1983 through 2018.
+The City's CAFR for the years 1984 through 2017, were awarded the Certificate of Achievement for Excellence in Financial Reporting by the Government Finance Officers Association of the United States and Canada (GFOA).
 As explained by the GFOA, the Certificate of Achievement is the highest form of recognition for excellence in state and local government financial reporting.
 In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.
 A Certificate of Achievement is valid for a period of one year only.
-The City has also received the GFOA Distinguished Budget Presentation Award for the years 1985 through 2017.
+The City has also received the GFOA Distinguished Budget Presentation Award for the years 1985 through 2018.